digitalbazaar/forge/README.md

     npm test

-### Running automated tests with PhantomJS
+### Running automated tests with headless Chrome

 Automated testing is done via [Karma][].
-By default it will run the tests in a headless manner with PhantomJS.
+By default it will run the tests in a headless manner with Chrome.

     npm run test-karma